-Vanilla is a true medicinal food that has been used for centuries, and an everyday ‘superfood’ if you want to call it that.
+Vanilla is a truly medicinal food that has been used for centuries, and an everyday ‘superfood’ if you want to call it that.
 It’s especially powerful at enhancing brain and mood health.
 So, if you want a delicious way aside from chocolate to provide a natural mood boost, keep some vanilla around to get in on the benefits.
 Better yet, stock up on some real vanilla beans or real vanilla bean powder to gain access to some truly remarkable, nutritional secrets that this timeless food holds.

-The mineral we’re hearing a good bit about these days is found in most all plant-based foods, including vanilla beans.
+The mineral we’re hearing a good bit about these days is found in almost all plant-based foods, including vanilla beans.
 Magnesium is a vital mineral necessary for overall health because it regulates the nervous system and acts as a balancing mineral.
 It assists with both relaxation and energy production.
-Magnesium is also responsible for many enzyme reactions in the body that assist everything with digestion to assimilation of nutrients to the regulation of muscle and nervous system cells.
+Magnesium is also responsible for many enzyme reactions in the body that assist everything from digestion to assimilation of nutrients to the regulation of muscle and nervous system cells.
 For your brain and mood, it relaxes nervous tension, prevents or helps with mild depression and PMS, and optimizes neurotransmitter function for optimal serotonin and dopamine production (our “feel good” hormones.)
 Magnesium is also necessary for healthy blood pressure and blood sugar levels.